-Recognizing that the criminal judges will for now only be sitting four (4) days weekly and once every three (3) weeks, time sensitive listings, including but not limited to bail filings and/or any other type hearings which may result in a defendants' discharge from prison (E.g. Time-served guilty pleas), although assigned to a judge may at the designated jurist's request and with the agreement of a judicial colleague be heard otherwise more timely by another judge on the designated court's judicial team.
+Recognizing that the criminal judges will for now only be sitting four (4) days weekly, as well as just once every three (3) weeks and effective September 14, 2020, yet just two (2) weeks in an every three (3) week team cycle, time sensitive listings, including but not limited to bail filings and/or any other type hearings which may result in a defendant's discharge from prison (E.g. Time-served guilty pleas), although assigned to a judge may at the designated jurist's request and with the agreement of a judicial colleague be heard otherwise more timely by another judge on the designated court's judicial team.